dezlotnik/dsa_project3/explanation.md

 prefix input.
 It has O(1) space complexity.

 ### Code Design
-Most of the `Trie` and `TrieNode` class methods have typical Tree implementations.
-The `suffix` method has a recursive structure that checks if the current node is a word, and if so appends the current suffix to the output.
+Most of the `Trie` and `TrieNode` class methods have typical Tree/Trie data structure implementations.
+The `suffix` method usse a recursive algorithm that checks if the current node is a word, and if so appends the current suffix to the output.
 Then, we do the same for all the childrend of the current node.

+The code design uses a Tree data structure and a recursive algorithm to build the suffixes.

 ## Problem 6